The courses in the Master of Arts in Consciousness Studies provide students with a solid foundational knowledge in the area of consciousness.

 The Consciousness Studies faculty represents internationally renowned teachers and experts in the theory and practice of ancient and contemporary wisdom disciplines.
 Each of these brings an integral, cross-disciplinary and cross-cultural perspective to the teaching of their subjects.

-- List and discuss the models of cosmology as found in Eastern and Western spiritual traditions
+- Discuss, compare and contrast the models of cosmology as found in Eastern and Western spiritual and modern scientific and philosophical traditions

-- Recognize and analyze the numinous experience and religious ideas in philosophical terms
+- Recognize religious experiences and analyze ideas in philosophical and academic terms

 To complete a graduate degree in Consciousness Studies a student must complete 51 credits of coursework (17 courses) and a 3 credit thesis.
 Of the 17 courses at least 13 must be in the area of philosophy (PHI) or Religion (REL) and 4 electives from Psychology (PSY).